This following page outlines the various submission processes for AIRR | ANZCA Institutional Research Repository.CURRENTLY BETA-TESTING.

 A complete copy of the selection criteria framework can be found here:

-Before submitting documents to AIRR, it is first necessary to register a user submission profile.
+Before submitting items to AIRR, it is first necessary to register a user submission profile.

 Steps 1 & 2 below may be completed by the person to be registered, or a library staff member: